helm/helm-classic/docs/generate-and-template.md

 - All of the named environment variables are available to the plugin.
 - The plugin does _not_ execute in a shell.
-Thus you cannot expect that implementors will be able to easily redirect STDOUT or STDERR
+Thus you cannot expect that implementors will be able to easily redirect STDOUT or STDERR using shell redirects.
   - It is advised, therefore, that you not write generated output to STDOUT, but provide a flag for writing to a file.
   - User-facing output like progress meters _should_ be written to